racerxr650r/avrOS/README.md

 these system tables.
 The macros that build these table can be distributed across several source files so they can be co-located with the associated logic.

+**avrOS** provides a state machine manager.
+The developer defines one or more state machines that implement the system functionality.
+The state machine manager handles priortized scheduling of these state machine states and power management when the system is idle waiting for asynchronous events.
+This state machine approach reduces the RAM requirements for applications by using just one stack for all of the system "processes".
+This differs from other real time operating systems that use threads or tasks that require individually reserved memory stacks in RAM.
+This partitioning of the system stack is complex, inefficient, and prone to issues that are difficult to debug.

 The **avrOS** ecosystem also provides a makefile, instructions, and scripts to setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.